iraikov/9ML-toolkit/README.md

 > 9ML-network operand1... [options...]

-Where operands are NineML user layer files.
+Where operands are NineML user layer files containing network description.

 The following options are recognized:

 * `--platform=PLATFORM`:   simulation platform (one of mlton, chicken)
 * `-m, --method=PLATFORM`:  integration method (one of rkfe, rk3, rk4a, rk4b, rkoz, rkdp)

-The `9ML-network` program will compile an executable named `Sim_{model name}` which accepts the following arguments:
+The `9ML-network` program will create an executable named `Sim_{model name}` which accepts the following arguments:

 * `-d, --duration=VALUE`:  simulation duration in milliseconds
 * `--timestep=VALUE`:  simulation timestep milliseconds